modenaxe/awesome-biomechanics/README.md

 ### How to contribute

+The easiest way to contribute to this list is by describing what you would like to add to the list [at this link](https://github.com/modenaxe/awesome-biomechanics/issues).

-Feel free of contributing as by standard [GitHub workflow](https://guides.github.com/activities/forking/):
+Alternatively, if you use Git, feel free of contributing as by standard [GitHub workflow](https://guides.github.com/activities/forking/):
 1. forking this repository
 2. creating your own branch, where you make your modifications and improvements
 3. once you are happy with the new feature you have implemented create a pull request